Cautions and interactions

 SSRIs may need to be used with caution or not at all if you have one of these conditions, because the medication could increase your chance of experiencing serious side effects.

-As a precaution, SSRIs are not usually recommended during pregnancy, especially during the first three months (the first trimester).
+As a precaution, SSRIs aren't usually recommended during pregnancy, particularly during the first three months (the first trimester).
 This is because there may be a risk to the baby.

 However, exceptions can be made if the risk posed by depression (or another mental health condition) outweighs the potential risks of treatment.